.gif)

 Unstable Table

 Build your own Unstable Table with everyday materials!
 In this activity, you're invited to tinker with objects on a platform to figure out how to balance them in ways that don't always look like they should be possible.
-This activity supports investigations of balance and stability and can be a great warmup activity before diving into more complex balancing sculptures.
+This activity supports investigations of balance and stability that center aesthetics, storytelling, and joy.
+Use the hashtag #ExploringBalance to share your ideas and builds with us!

 Materials

 ☐ Platform: find something that can be used as the surface for your unstable table, like a piece of cardboard, a game board, a book, or a cutting board.
+Our preferred surface is 80pt chipboard because it’s sturdy, thin, and doesn’t bend when objects are placed on top.

 ☐ Base: Our favorite way to construct a base is to place a ball into a cup, yogurt container, or box to keep it steady.
-You can also try standing up a book or using the back of a chair.

 ☐ Objects to explore: Collect objects of different weights to explore like tissue boxes, toilet paper rolls, toys, and kitchen utensils.
 Tip: we prefer using objects that won't break even if they fall.